AndreWohnsland/CocktailBerry/readme.md

 ## Problems while Running the Program

 All cases (e.g. not enough of one ingredient, no/wrong values ...) should be handled and a info message should be displayed.\
 If in any case any unexpected behaviour occurs feel free to open an issue.
+Usually a part of the actions are also logged into the logfiles.

 # Microservices